Thegunal/PowerBI-Dashboard/Data_job_project1/README.md

 It also maps global demand and highlights LinkedIn as the main platform, with most opportunities full-time.

 ## ✅ Conclusion
 The dashboard delivers clear and practical insights into the data job market.
-It helps use